-In the prep department, the school uses its own framework to determine attainment, instead of the national framework.
-At GCSE in the years 2013 to 2015, performance has been above the national average for maintained schools.
-In the sixth form, A-level results in the years 2013 to 2015 have been above the national average for sixth formers in maintained schools.
+At IGCSE in the years 2013 to 2015, performance has been above worldwide norms.

+In the sixth form, A-level results in the years 2013 to 2015 have been in line with the national average for sixth formers in maintained schools.